-The direct cost involving cash transactions, including labor at checkout counters, amounts to about $73.60 billion a year, Mizuho Financial Group estimates, suggesting that going cashless will dramatically reduce such costs.
+The direct cost involving cash transactions, including labour at checkout counters, amounts to about $73.60 billion a year, Mizuho Financial Group estimates, suggesting that going cashless will dramatically reduce such costs.

 Satoshi Kumagai, senior vice president in charge of financial services and digital business at convenience store chain operator Lawson Inc 2651.T, said the ratio of cashless payments of sales have increased to 25% from October versus 20% previously.

-“It would be ideal to see all the transactions go cashless given labor shortages and the need to boost convenience for our customers,” Kumagai told Reuters.
+“It would be ideal to see all the transactions go cashless given labour shortages and the need to boost convenience for our customers,” Kumagai told Reuters.